-Presenting a diamond engagement rings only became common practice in recent history.
-However, a ring as a symbol to express love and betrothal dates back thousands of years.
-Over the years traditions and expectations have changed and moved on.
-But for centuries the term engagement has been associated with a ring.
+Presenting a diamond ring as a sign of engagement only became common practice in recent history.
+However, giving a ring of some kind as a symbol of love and betrothal dates back thousands of years.
+It seems timeless that the term ‘engagement’ has been associated with a ring.

-It is widely believed that it was the Egyptians were the first to use rings as a symbol for being wed.
-They believe the complete circle represented eternity and a couple would exchange rings made out of woven reeds.
-They would wear these rings on their left hand ring fingers, much like today.
-It was believe that in this finger there is a vein that runs directly to the heart, this vein has been named “Vena amoris” which in Latin literally means “vein of love”.
+It is widely believed that the Ancient Egyptians were the first to use rings as a symbol for matrimony.
+They believed the complete circle represented eternity, and a couple would exchange rings made out of woven reeds.
+They would wear these rings on their left hand, on the finger between the middle finger and the little finger, which would eventually be known as the ring finger because of this practice.
+They chose this finger because it was believed that in this finger there was a vein that ran directly to the heart.
+This vein has been named “vena amoris” which in Latin literally means “vein of love”.

-During the Middle Ages marriage and engagement were taken very seriously.
-For the engagement was as binding as the marriage.
-The betrothed couple would appear in front of the priest to make their solemn promises and exchange rings.
-During the medieval times posy rings and fede rings were very popular choices for engagement rings.
+During the Middle Ages, marriage and engagement were taken very seriously, as the engagement was as binding as the marriage.
+The betrothed couple would appear in front of a priest to make their solemn promises and exchange rings.
+During the Middle Ages, posy rings and fede rings were very popular choices for engagement rings.

-It was the King of the Romans Maximillian I, who was the first known giver of a diamond engagement ring.
+It was the King of the Romans, Maximillian I, who was the first known giver of a diamond engagement ring.
 It was presented to Mary of Burgundy in 1477.
-The ring setting of the ring was in the shape of an M decorated with very flat pieces of diamond.
-During this period it would have been completely unheard of to present a diamond ring to signify an engagement.
+The setting of the ring was in the shape of an M, decorated with very flat pieces of diamond.
+During this period, it would have been completely unheard of to present a diamond ring to signify an engagement.

 16th – 18th Century

-In the 16th and 17th centuries the Gimmal ring was a very popular choice as an engagement ring.
-They are made from two or three loops that are put together to create the complete ring.
+In the 16th and 17th centuries, the gimmal ring was a very popular choice as an engagement ring.
+Gimmal rings are made from two or three loops that are put together to create the complete ring.
 The engaged couple would wear one part of the ring each and then rejoin them at the wedding ceremony and use them as a wedding ring.
 With three part rings, a third person could witness the couple’s engagement vows and hold the third part of the ring until the marriage.

-Posey rings, that are engraved with small poems were also a popular choice during this period and were often given as engagement rings with love poems engraved on the inside.
+Posey rings, which are engraved with small poems, were also a popular choice during this period, and were often given as engagement rings with love poems engraved on the inside.

-The Victorian period was known to be one that was full of love and traditions as the beloved Queen Victoria was so in love with her husband Prince Albert it spread through the nation.
+The Victorian period is known to be one that was full of traditions relating to love, as Queen Victoria was besotted with her husband Prince Albert.
 Victorian engagement rings were mostly full of symbolism and often featured romantic and sometimes whimsical motifs.
-These included hearts, bows, flowers and sometimes even snakes (which symbolised eternity, and Queen Victoria’s engagement ring was a snake ring.)
-Victorian rings tend to be very decorative and often include details such as floral carvings or lacy scrolls in the setting and shank.
+These included hearts, bows, flowers and sometimes even snakes, which symbolised eternity, even Queen Victoria’s engagement ring featured two snakes.
+Victorian rings tended to be very decorative and often included details such as floral carvings or lacy scrolls in the setting and shank.
 As well as scalloped edges and rose gold settings.

 Coloured gemstones dominated the Victorian era, the most popular were black onyx, opal, sapphire, ruby, emerald, garnet, and amethyst.
-Albert was known to have a fondness for opals which is one of the reasons many engagement rings form this period feature them as it represented the Queen and her Prince’s relationship.
+Prince Albert was known to have a fondness for opals, which is one of the reasons many engagement rings form this period feature them, as his interest increased their popularity./p>

-After Albert’s death the Queen and respectively the entire country went into a period of mourning, during this time a lot of black onyx, engraved gold and enamel can be found on jewellery from this time including engagement rings.
+After Prince Albert’s death, the Queen and the country respectively went into a period of mourning.
+During this time, a lot of black onyx, engraved gold, and enamel can be found on jewellery, including engagement rings.

-Diamonds also began to make more of an appurtenance at the end of the Victorian era.
+Diamonds also began to increase in popularity at the end of the Victorian era.
 This was due to the fact that a large diamond deposit was discovered in South Africa.
-Diamond cutting techniques still were perfected as they are today .
-However the Old European Cuts of this period have certain draw as each is completely unique.
+Diamond cutting techniques still weren’t perfected as they are today .
+However, the Old European Cuts of this period have a certain appeal, as each is completely unique.
 Tiffany & Co. also introduced the six-prong “Tiffany Setting” which raised the diamond above the shank to help maximize its brilliance.
-As you will know this technique is now used on almost all rings featuring diamonds.
+This technique is now used on almost all rings featuring diamonds.

 20th Century – 21st Century

-It was during the Edwardian times, at the beginning of the 20th Century, that a man presenting an engagement ring became a social custom that was followed by all.
-During this period the rings tended to be ornate.
-Following from the Victorian styles there were many delicate floral designs and many incorporated filigree decoration.
+It was during the Edwardian times, at the beginning of the 20th Century, that men presenting engagement rings became a social custom that was followed by all.
+During this period, the rings tended to be ornate.
+Following from the Victorian styles, there were many delicate floral designs and many incorporated filigree decoration.

-During the First World War platinum was very scarce, therefore they was a big trend of using gold instead, during this period engagement rings tended to be quite simple; sometimes featuring a small diamond but often with a gemstone instead.
+During the First World War, platinum was very scarce, therefore using gold instead was more popular.
+During this period, engagement rings tended to be quite simple, sometimes featuring a small diamond, but often with a gemstone instead.

-Since the beginning of the 21st century trends have continued to evolve with many people choosing a fairly minimalist style and more gemstone becoming popular again.
-On the other hand some couples prefer to look into antique rings with old cut diamonds that have more character and a history behind them.
-Whichever style of engagement ring you are looking for we can’t wait to help you find it!
+Since the beginning of the 21st century, trends have continued to evolve, with many people choosing a fairly minimalist style, and more gemstones becoming popular again.
+On the other hand, some couples prefer to look into antique rings, with old cut diamonds that have more character and history behind them.
+Whichever style of engagement ring you are looking for, we can’t wait to help you find it.

 Emma Wright – Website Content Contributor / Sales Professional